suynep/compilare/README.md

 # Compilare

-Compilare is latin for *to compile*.
-This is what this tool does in essence: compile articles, and reads that I find beautiful from multiple sources, and display them in a unified structure.
+Compilare is latin for *to compile*: exactly what compilare does in essence -- compile reads that I find beautiful from multiple sources, and display them in a unified structure.